 Our sponsor has agreed to loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
-As of October 15, 2020, we had not borrowed any amount under the promissory note with our sponsor.
-Subsequent to October 15, 2020, we borrowed \$300,000 under the promissory note with our sponsor.
+As of October 15, 2020, we have not borrowed any amount under the promissory note with our sponsor.
 These loans are non-interest bearing, unsecured and are due at the earlier of September 30, 2021 or the closing of this offering.
-These loans will be repaid upon completion of this offering out of the unused portion of such borrowed funds and out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.
+These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.

-In addition, in order to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, our sponsor, management team or their affiliates may, but are not obligated to, loan us funds as may be required.
+In addition, in order to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, our founders, management team or their affiliates may, but are not obligated to, loan us funds as may be required.
 If we complete our initial business combination, we would repay such loaned amounts out of the proceeds of the trust account released to us.
 Otherwise, such loans would be repaid only out of funds held outside the trust account.
 Up to \$1,500,000 of such loans may be convertible at the time of the business combination and at the option of the lender at a price of \$10.00 per unit into units consisting of one share of Class A common stock and one-half of one warrant to purchase one share of Class A common stock at a price of \$11.50 per share.
 The units would be identical to the private placement units issued to our founders.
-PA 2 Co-Investment and Craig-Hallum, and their respective affiliates, will not provide any such working capital loans or receive any such units into which such loans are convertible.
 The terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
-We do not expect to seek loans from parties other than our sponsor, management team or their affiliates as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+We do not expect to seek loans from parties other than our founders, management team or their affiliates as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.